Terra (mythology): Name

+The Indo-Europeanist scholar Michiel de Vaan suggests a possible connection between the word tellūs ("earth, ground, soil") and the Proto-Indo-European root telh₂- ("to bear, support").
+According to this theory, the Earth was originally conceptualized as the "bearer" or "supporter" of the objects and creatures that dwelt atop the land.
 The 4th century AD Latin commentator Servius distinguishes between use of tellus and terra.
 Terra, he says, is properly used of the elementum, earth as one of the four classical elements with air (Ventus), water (Aqua), and fire (Ignis).
 Tellus is the goddess, whose name can be substituted (ponimus ... pro) for her functional sphere the earth, just as the name Vulcanus is used for fire, Ceres for produce, and Liber for wine.
 Tellus thus refers to the guardian deity of Earth and by extension the globe itself.
 Tellus may be an aspect of the spirit called Dea Dia by the Arval priests, (Note: Fowler (1908), who concurs with Ludwig Preller) or at least a close collaborator with her as "divinity of the clear sky."

 Varro identifies Terra Mater with Ceres:

 Not without cause was the Earth (Terra) called Mater and Ceres.
 It was believed that those who cultivated her led a pious and useful life (piam et utilem ... vitam), and that they were the sole survivors from the line of King Saturn.
 (Note: Varro cited by Wagenvoort (1956).)

 Ovid distinguishes between Tellus as the locus ("site, location") of growth, and Ceres as its causa ("cause, agent").
 Mater, the Latin word for "mother," is often used as an honorific for goddesses, including Vesta, who was represented as a virgin.
 "Mother" therefore is an honorific that expresses the respect one would owe any good mother.
 Tellus and Terra are both regarded as mothers in both the literal and honorific sense; Vesta in the honorific only.